ostroproject/ostro-os/doc/howtos/doc-guidelines.rst

 Ostro Project content is written using the `reStructuredText`_ markup language (.rst file extension) with sphinx extensions, and processed using sphinx to create a formatted standalone website.
-Developers can view this content either in its raw form as .rst markup files, or (with sphinx installed) they can run the makefile to generate the HTML content and view it with a web browser directly from their workstation's drive.
+Developers can view this content either in its raw form as .rst markup files, or (with sphinx installed) they can run the makefile (or make.bat on windows) to generate the HTML content and view it with a web browser directly from their workstation's drive.
 This same .rst content is also fed into the Ostro Project's public website documentation